top of page

 Exploring your Emotional Watershed:

-Through opening up to your inner world, we make contact with the many currents of psycho-emotional material that are there.
+Through opening up to your inner world, we make contact with the many currents of psycho-emotional material that dwell there.
 We explore the tributaries that flow into your emotional watershed, such as your ancestral/lineage material, your own life experiences, and the impact of the larger culture on your knowing of the world.
 Through excavating below the surface and identifying the core patterns that we discover, we access the parts of ourselves that became exiled and where our belief systems took root.
-Learning to relate with the parts that reside there allows the deep work to happen of gaining agency and freedom and choice in your life.
-And you'll learn that you can live in accordance with who you truly are.
+Learning to relate with the parts that reside there allows the deep work to happen of gaining greater agency and freedom and choice in your life.

 How Change Happens